Infinium8/Scavenger/README.md

 #### `results: any[]`

 This is, as you'd expect, an array of the results returned from the search.
-It returns an array of objects that you passed in.
+It returns an array of objects that you passed in, **not just the properties you declare in your `Schema`.**

 #### `loadResources(resources: any[], merge: boolean = true)`